MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-winRT.md

 ![Configuring the DLL](images/unreal-winrt-img-03.png)

-Update the DLL’s source with our winrt code to open a file dialogue and save a file to the HoloLens disk.
+Update the DLL’s source with our WinRT code to open a file dialogue and save a file to the HoloLens disk.

 ## Adding the DLL code
 Open **HoloLensWinrtDLL.h** and add a dll exported function for Unreal to consume: